 When the genetic signatures of two of more individuals with identical or similarly spelled surnames match, then it can be assumed that they share a common ancestor within a recent number of generations.
 The closeness of the match will depend on the number of markers used in the test and the degree of agreement between the results.
 A more complete description may be found at the FTDNA website.

-If you have become a member of the Rowden DNA project and received your test results they will be included in the list below.
+If you are a member of the Rowden DNA project and have received your test results they will be included in the list below.
 If you have also created a profile at this website, then when logged-in your own results line will be shown with a red background.

 Region 1 - Group A